kaz-utashiro/greple/README.md

     four labeled parameters: **start**, **end**, **index** and **match**, which corresponds to start and end position in the text, pattern index, and the matched string.
-Matched string in the text is replaced by returned string from the funciton.
+Matched string in the text is replaced by returned string from the function.

 - **--begin**=_function_(_..._)
 - **--begin**=_function_=_..._